vinayak1406/final/README.md

 npm run dev
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 ## About Project
-1) Spreadsheet Application made using NextJS with implementation of tailwindCSS with features :-
+ Spreadsheet Application made using NextJS with implementation of tailwindCSS with features :-
-Grid Rendering: Render a grid of 1000 blank cells.
-The grid should be efficiently handled and performant.
-Undo/Redo: Implement undo and redo functionality to revert changes made to the cells.

-Pagination : Implement pagination or infinite scrolling for handling large datasets efficiently

 ## Learn More